• Preference: By Appointment Only

 • If your first metatarsal joint is forward of the cradle, try the next shoe size up.

-• If your first metatarsal joint is sitting too far back of the cradle and is located in the arch area of the shoe, try the next shoe size down.
+• If your first metatarsal joint is sitting too far back in the cradle and is located in the arch area of the shoe, try the next shoe size down.

 • If you have too much play in the toe box when the ball of your foot (the first metatarsal joint) is resting where it should be, in the cradle of the shoe, add a toe filler pad all the way in the bottom of the shoe’s toe box.